-With 147 km of glacier skiing and 14 peaks over 4,000 meters, Saas Fee is undoubtedly one of the Alps’ best and most guaranteed snow resorts, where you can ski all year round.
-But once you’ve set foot in Saas Fee, it’s not just the skiing that draws you back.
+With 124km of skiing including a glacier and 14 peaks over 4,000 meters, Saas-Fee is undoubtedly one of the Alps’ best and most guaranteed snow resorts, where you can ski almost year-round.
+But once you’ve set foot in Saas-Fee, it’s not just the skiing that draws you back.
 The town, which until 1957 could only be reached on foot, is car-free and oozes Swiss Alpine charm with its winding streets and pretty wooden houses, and now you have the chance to call it home away from home.

 In cooperation with the Ski Zenit ski school, we have created an experience where everything goes together.
-You get a season lift pass, organised season accommodation with one month included in one of the town’s chalets, 150+ hours of top professional ski training, and the internationally recognized English Level 1 and 2 ski instructor training.
-You will indeed have the perfect opportunity to work and earn money as a ski instructor and in our eyes, you have, the ideal setting for a fantastic winter in Switzerland.
+You get a season lift pass, organised season accommodation with one month included in one of the town’s chalets, 150+ hours of top professional ski training, and the internationally recognized British Level 1 and 2 ski instructor training.
+You will have the opportunity to work and earn money as a ski instructor and set yourself up for a fantastic and unforgettable winter in Switzerland.

-It’s not without reason that the world’s best World Cup skiers gather in Saas Fee.
-Year-round skiing and steep terrain provide the perfect conditions for ski development, which is also one of the many reasons we at Snowminds have thrown our love at this ski resort.
+It’s not without reason that the world’s best World Cup skiers gather in Saas-Fee.
+10 months a year skiing and steep terrain provide the perfect conditions for ski development, which is also one of the many reasons we at Snowminds have thrown our love at this ski resort.
 You can try the FIS World Cup piste, where many ski idols have made their turns.
-For free skiers, Saas Fee also offers plenty of exciting opportunities in the fun park with a large halfpipe and plenty of kickers and rails or a day with a local mountain guide in an endless backcountry.
+For free skiers, Saas-Fee also offers plenty of exciting opportunities in the fun park with plenty of kickers and rails or a day with a local mountain guide in an endless backcountry.

 As Switzerland is highly popular and welcomes a large number of wealthy clients, it is one of the best places to learn from experienced instructors and start your ski instructing career.
-As a newly certified instructor, you typically receive between 10-25 CHF per hour.
+As a newly certified instructor, you typically receive between 25-30 CHF per hour in Saas-Fee.

-We have created the ultimate seasonal experience in Saas Fee from late November to late April where you will become a certified level 1 and 2 ski instructor with the opportunity to work in Saas Fee
+We have created the ultimate seasonal experience in Saas-Fee from beginning of December to late April where you will become a certified level 1 and 2 ski instructor with the opportunity to work in Saas-Fee.

 With this course package, you can look forward to the following benefits: